Asymptotic Performance of Time-Varying Bayesian Optimization: Introduction

 \section{Introduction}

 Many real-world problems boil down to the optimization of a time-varying black-box function $f : \mathcal{S} \times \mathcal{T} \to \mathbb{R}$, where $\mathcal{S} \subset \mathbb{R}^d$ and $\mathcal{T} \subseteq \mathbb{R}$.
 Such time-varying problems occur when the objective function, which depends on the problem parameters $\bm x \in \mathcal{S}$, is also subjected to time-varying factors that cannot be controlled by the optimizer.
-Such a setting is common in online clustering~\cite{aggarwal2004framework}, management of unmanned aerial vehicles~\cite{melo2021dynamic} or network management~\cite{kim2019dynamic}.
+Such a setting is common in online clustering~\citep{aggarwal2004framework}, management of unmanned aerial vehicles~\citep{melo2021dynamic} or network management~\citep{kim2019dynamic}.

-The Bayesian Optimization~(BO) framework is known to be sample-efficient (which is a desirable property when $f$ is expensive to query) and to offer a no-regret guarantee for static black boxes (see Section~\ref{sec:background-tvbo} for more details), not only in vanilla scenarios~\cite{gpucb} but also in challenging contexts such as high-dimensional settings~\cite{bardourelaxing}.
-At each iteration, it usually relies on a Gaussian Process~(GP)~\cite{williams2006gaussian}, controlled by a kernel $k$ and conditioned on collected noisy observations, to simultaneously discover and optimize the unknown objective function $f$.
+The Bayesian Optimization~(BO) framework is known to be sample-efficient (which is a desirable property when $f$ is expensive to query) and to offer a no-regret guarantee for static black boxes (see Section~\ref{sec:background-tvbo} for more details), not only in vanilla scenarios~\citep{gpucb} but also in challenging contexts such as high-dimensional settings~\citep{bardourelaxing}.
+At each iteration, it usually relies on a Gaussian Process~(GP)~\citep{williams2006gaussian}, controlled by a kernel $k$ and conditioned on collected noisy observations, to simultaneously discover and optimize the unknown objective function $f$.

 Time-Varying Bayesian Optimization~(TVBO) is the natural extension of the BO framework to the time-varying setting.
 It exploits a spatial (respectively, temporal) kernel $k_S$ (resp., $k_T$) to model spatio-temporal dynamics.
 Unlike static BO algorithms, the asymptotic performance of TVBO algorithms is poorly understood.
-In fact, regret analyses in the literature introduce restrictive assumptions on $k_T$ or on $f$ before concluding that TVBO algorithms cannot have the no-regret property.
-As a result, some questions of major theoretical importance remain open: Can a TVBO algorithm have the no-regret property in a less restrictive setting?
-If so, are there conditions under which a TVBO algorithm is ensured/prevented from having the no-regret property?
+Only a few papers have derived linear upper regret bounds and a linear algorithm-independent lower regret bound for TVBO algorithms when $k_T$ is an exponential kernel~\citep{bogunovic2016time, brunzemaevent}.
+As most time-varying optimization problems are modeled with a different temporal kernel $k_T$ (e.g.,~Matérn kernel with smoothness parameter $\nu > 1/2$, periodic kernel), two questions of major theoretical importance remain open: (i)~can a TVBO algorithm incur a sublinear regret when $k_T$ is not an exponential kernel and (ii)~if so, under which conditions?